Spirit of South Carolina: Building Spirit of South Carolina

 The masts have been stepped and the rig is nearing completion.
 The Spirit became operational in May 2007.

-The Spirit of South Carolina was built by The South Carolina Maritime Foundation, a 501(c)(3) non-profit educational organization founded in August 2000 to explore and celebrate South Carolina's rich maritime heritage.
+The Spirit of South Carolina was built by The South Carolina Maritime Foundation, a 501(c)(3) non-profit educational organization founded in August 2000 by Charles S. Sneed to explore and celebrate South Carolina's rich maritime heritage.
 The Spirit of South Carolina is fully certified as a sailing school vessel by the US Coast Guard.
 She is capable of carrying 30 students and crew.

 Master Shipwright Mark Bayne directed the construction of Spirit of South Carolina.
 The construction crew consisted of skilled paid shipwrights and volunteers.
 She is built of several types of woods traditionally used in shipbuilding, including: Live Oak, Angelique, Longleaf Pine, Sapele, Purpleheart, and Douglas Fir.
 Every element of the vessel was constructed on site, including both masts and all necessary rigging.
 For safety, she is equipped with two Cummins Diesel engines and carries electronic communications and navigational equipment.

 The Sailing School Vessel Spirit of South Carolina is United States Coast Guard certified and operates as a Sailing School Vessel (SSV) under Title 46, Subchapter R of the Code of Federal Regulations (CFR).

 The keel was laid June 16, 2001.
 The Whiskey Plank (last plank to be installed) was fitted on July 15, 2006.